On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Quantum Graphs

-We can adapt the proof of Lemma~\ref{lem:hom_matrix_nonsingular_loops} to modular counting in a straightforward manner due to the distributivity of the modulo operator.
-An important change is the necessary notion of \emph{closed under surjective homomorphic image}, which played a crucial role due to the decomposition~\eqref{eq:decomposition_homs_matrix}.
-Towards an equivalent statement when counting modulo $p$ we assume for a pair of graphs $F_i, F_j$ that there is a graph $J$ with $\numSurj[F_i][J],\numInj[F_i][J] \neq 0$ but $J$ contains an automorphism of order $p$.
-By Lagrange's Theorem~\ref{thm:Lagrange} $\numAut{J}[p] = 0$ and each of these automorphisms yields a family of isomorphic homomorphisms from $F_i$ to $F_j$ via $J$.
-Therefore, these homomorphisms cancel out and it suffices to account for graphs $J$ with $\numSurj[F_i][J][p] >0$ that are order-$p$ reduced.
-In the following, we assume the property of \emph{closed under surjective homomorphic image} to refer to such order~$p$ reduced graphs $J$ when we study the number of homomorphisms modulo $p$. { {\ref{cor:hom_matrix_nonsingular_mod_p}} \begin{corollary} Let $k \geq 1$ and let $\mathcal{F}=\{F_1, \dots, F_k\}$ be a finite family of non-isomorphic order~$p$ reduced graphs closed under surjective homomorphic image, that contain no multi-edge.
-Then the matrix
+By the distributivity of the modulo operator, we adapt the proof of Lemma~\ref{lem:hom_matrix_nonsingular_loops} to modular counting.
+Important is the notion \emph{closed under surjective homomorphic image}, which played a crucial role due to the decomposition~\eqref{eq:decomposition_homs_matrix}.
+Towards an equivalent statement when counting modulo $p$, let us assume, for a pair of graphs $F_i$ and $F_j$, that there is a graph $J$ with both $\numSurj[F_i, J]$ and $\numInj[F_i, J]$ non-zero, but $J$ contains an automorphism of order $p$.
+By Lagrange's Theorem~\ref{thm:Lagrange}, $\numAut[J][p]$ is equal to $0$ and each of these automorphisms yields a family of \isomorphic{} homomorphisms from $F_i$ to $F_j$ via $J$.
+Therefore, these homomorphisms cancel out, and it suffices to account for order~$p$ reduced graphs $J$ satisfying that $\numSurj[F_i, J]$ is non-zero.